Best Time-Saving Strategies for Disney World

 DHS has a top heavy lineup, and essentially, you need to be Genie+ power user to score the most-coveted ride reservations.
 Even then, bad luck or technical difficulties might sour the experience.
 We’ve heard from many readers who have only been able to book 1-2 Lightning Lane ride reservations with Genie+ at Disney’s Hollywood Studios.

 Think of Genie+ at Disney’s Hollywood Studios as an option of last resort.
 If you can’t do Early Entry or don’t want to stay late for whatever reason, you should purchase Genie+ and probably an Individual Lightning Lane for Star Wars: Rise of the Resistance.
 It can be headache-inducing, but not any more so than standby lines, which are just brutal at DHS.
-This is especially true during the holiday season–you really need to utilize savvy strategy to prevent Disney’s Hollywood Studios from being downright unpleasant.
+You really need to utilize savvy strategy to prevent Disney’s Hollywood Studios from being downright unpleasant.

 We go from the most frustrating park to the easiest one.
 Strategy for Animal Kingdom essentially amounts to “don’t go during the middle of the day and stand in long lines,” which seems to be what the vast majority of guests do for some odd reason.